 1. Agency Knowledge & Best Practices

-Most agencies have curated best practices over years of consistent testing, optimization and measurement.
-Leverage their experience from the get-go for the best campaign structure, creatives, budget allocation, ad placement and more.
-Since agencies work for a variety of clients across verticals, gain the insights and improvements that work for others on your accounts too.
+Most agencies have curated best practices over years of consistent testing, optimization, and measurement.
+Leverage their experience from the get-go for the best campaign structure, creatives, budget allocation, ad placement, and more.
+Since agencies work for a variety of clients across verticals, gain insights and improvements that work for others on your accounts too.

 2. Technological Resources